r-dbi/RMySQL/README.md

 option2=value2
 ```

-If you want to run the examples, you'll need to set the proper options in the `[rs-dbi]` group of any MySQL option file, such as /etc/my.cnf or the .my.cnf file in your home directory.
-For a default single user install of MySQL, the following code should work:
+If you want to run the examples, you'll need to set the proper options in the `[rs-dbi]` group of any MariaDB option file, such as /etc/my.cnf or the .my.cnf file in your home directory.
+For a default single user install of MariaDB, the following code should work:

 ```
 [rs-dbi]